HYF-Class21/agile-development-group3-all-about-trees/planning/development-strategy.md

 ### Extra Info: CSS

-- styling to position the aside
+- styling to position the aside.
-- styling to style the text
+- styling to style the text.